 Iguazu National Park is located in Argentina along the Iguazu River which creates a natural border between the country and Brazil.
 The national park encompasses an area of 261 square miles (677 sq km) and is a sister protected area on the Brazilian side known as Iguacu National Park.

-The multi-drop and tiered waterfall complex is characterized by a staircase rock formation created by layers of basalt.
+The multi-drop and tiered waterfall complex are characterized by a staircase rock formation created by layers of basalt.
 The staircase sizes vary from 115 to 131 feet (35-40 m) in height.
-Iguazu Falls has an average flow rate of 62,010 cubic feet per second (1,756 m3/s).
+Iguazu Falls have an average flow rate of 62,010 cubic feet per second (1,756 m3/s).

 - Iguazu Falls

 - Devil’s Throat lookout

 - Lower and Upper Falls trails

 - Britannica, Iguazu National Park, https://www.britannica.com/place/Iguazu-National-Park, retrieved September 2019.